Imonda language: History

-Late in the 19th century, Imonda speakers had limited contact with Malay traders.
-These traders were referred to as sue-na-id men of fire.
-Though in some areas of New Guinea the locals became fluent in Malay at the time, there appears to have been no such influence on Imonda speakers.
+In the late 19th century, Imonda speakers had limited contact with Malay traders, who were referred to as sue-na-id (men of fire).
+Though in some areas of New Guinea, the locals became fluent in Malay at the time, there appears to have been no such influence on Imonda-speakers.

 The next interaction with outsiders occurred during World War II.
 Japanese soldiers fleeing Americans at the coast stayed at Imonda for a few days.
 There was a fight and two Imonda speakers were killed, some houses were burnt down, and villagers were raped.

-Later there was some contact with the Dutch, who hired locals as carriers or for work in towns.
+Later, there was some contact with the Dutch, who hired locals as carriers or for work in towns.
 At this time many Imonda speakers did learn Malay (notably not recognizing that they had had any previous contact with it) and were exposed to Western culture.

 Until 1962, the language Imonda was spoken almost exclusively in a single village now called "Imonda on the rocks".
 At that date, the Australians assumed control from Dutch New Guinea, and the Imonda split into two groups and established two villages in more accessible locations: Mol (daughter) and Põs (grass).

 Wordlists had been compiled for all Waris languages including Imonda prior to 1973.
 The grammar of the language was studied in detail by Walter Seiler in a Ph.D. dissertation (1984) and subsequent book (1985).

-Unlike many neighboring areas, Malay was never systematically taught to Imonda speakers, though some loanwords from Malay are in use.
-At the time of Seiler’s 1985 grammar of the language, when conversation with the neighboring Waris occurs, it is often carried out in Tok Pisin, in which all Imonda speakers are fluent, and from which Imonda takes many loanwords.
+Unlike many neighboring areas, Malay was never systematically taught to Imonda-speakers though some loanwords from Malay are in use.
+At the time of Seiler's 1985 grammar of the language, when conversation with the neighboring Waris occurs, it is often carried out in Tok Pisin in which all Imonda-speakers are fluent and from which Imonda takes many loanwords.